Delhi to Kasauli Road Trip

 hotel-ros-common-at-kasauli-online-booking

 Government accommodations in the hills exude a quaint old worldly charm and we are huge suckers for that.
-HPTDC’s guest house The Ross Common has just six rooms, high ceilings and old fashioned solid wood furniture.
-The rooms, washrooms and the linen were sparkling clean.
-Super potent room heater was a plus.
+HPTDC’s guest house The Ross Common has just six rooms, high ceilings, and old-fashioned solid wood furniture.
+The rooms, washrooms, and linen were sparkling clean.
+The super potent room heater was a plus.
 For the next two days this place literally became home.

 market-at-kasauli-where-to-eat

 The first few hours were spent in rejuvenating (read sleeping).
 When we woke up it was already dark.
 6 in the evening felt like late night.
 We shunned the car and covering ourselves properly, walked down to the Jakkimulls market.
-This was a cluster of dimly lit stalls selling provisions, woolens, fruit wines and snacking food items.
-On our right we saw a stone church that looked formidable at night.
+This was a cluster of dimly lit stalls selling provisions, woolens, fruit wines, and snacking food items.
+On our right, we saw a stone church that looked formidable at night.

 major-dhyanchand-crossing-kasauli-market-book-hotels-in-kasauli

 After the market, there is a crossing with an odd statue of hockey star Major Dhyanchand.
 This was the end of this market and we were told that there was another market ahead.
 The second market was brighter with a night market feel.
-The line of shops on one side of the road sold souvenirs, woollens, alcohol.
+The line of shops on one side of the road sold souvenirs, woollens, and alcohol.
 This area also had somewhat fancier eateries.

 bsnl-office-kasauli-things-to-do-in-kasauli-himachal-pradesh

-At the end of this stretch we came across a quaint bungalow and we were quite amused that this was BSNL office.
+At the end of this stretch we came across a quaint bungalow and we were quite amused that this was the BSNL office.

 cafes-in-kasauli-what-to-eat-in-himachal